R1ftzy/simple-edit/README.md

 A minimal terminal based text editor written in C for Windows :3

-This is a learning project to better understanding how text editors work!
+This is a learning project to better understanding how text editors work! (also learning how to use github >w<)

 ---